Getting Preschoolers to Share…How Do You Do It?

 Model and Point Out Good Behavior

 Although it’s important to talk about taking turns and sharing, seeing it will help too!
 For example, point out how nice it was that Dad shared his water with Mom.
 ‘Thanks for sharing, Dad!’
 Even pointing out when an older sibling takes turns or shares will help encourage them.
+Check out our tips for encouraging siblings to play together.

 Talk About Sharing Toys With Friends